hyperledger/besu-docs/docs/Concepts/Consensus-Protocols/Comparing-PoA.md

 ### Immediate finality

-IBFT 2.0 and QBFT has immediate finality.
-There are no forks and all valid blocks get included in the main chain.
+IBFT 2.0 and QBFT has immediate finality; there are no forks and all valid blocks get included in the main chain.

 Clique does not have immediate finality.
 Implementations using Clique must be aware of forks and